vestrel00/contacts-android/DEV_NOTES.md

 There are two Contacts each having one RawContact.

-> Notice that the lookup keys are a bit different.
+Notice that the lookup keys are a bit different.

->
-> - Contact With Local RawContact: 0r55-2E4644502A2E50563A503840462E2A404C2A562E4644502A2E50
+- Contact With Local RawContact: 0r55-2E4644502A2E50563A503840462E2A404C2A562E4644502A2E50
-> - Contact With Synced RawContact: 2059i6f5de8460f7f227e
+- Contact With Synced RawContact: 2059i6f5de8460f7f227e

->
-> The Contact with unsynced, device-only, local RawContact has a much longer lookup key and starts
-> with "xxxx-".
-Furthermore, the characters after the "xxxx-" are all uppercase.
-We probably don't
-> need to worry about this difference and we also should not rely on it.
-I'm just pointing out what
-> I see, even if they are irrelevant for this library.
+The Contact with unsynced, device-only, local RawContact has a much longer (or shorter e.g. 0r62-2A2C2E) lookup key and starts with "0r<RawContact ID>-" and all characters after it are in uppercase.
+The other thing to notice is that the "55" in "0r55-" seems to be the same as the RawContact ID (I did a bit more experiments than what is written in these notes to confirm that it is indeed the RawContact ID and not the Contact ID).
+We probably don't need to worry about these details though the Contacts Provider probably uses these things internally.
+We also should not rely on it.

+However, it may be safe to assume that the **Contact lookup key is a reference to a RawContact** (or reference to more than one constituent RawContact when multiple RawContacts are linked).
+Again, an internal Contacts Provider detail we should not rely on BUT is probably relevant when implementing sync adapters.

-When we link the two, we get...
+**When we link** the two, we get...

 ```
 Contact id: 55, lookupKey: 0r55-2E4644502A2E50563A503840462E2A404C2A562E4644502A2E50.2059i6f5de8460f7f227e, displayNamePrimary: Contact With Synced RawContact